 8. PET PRODUCTS Thermo-Chicken Heated Pad, Black, 12.5 Inches X 18.5 Inches

-- Chicken coop heater for indoor or outdoor use.
-Can be mounted vertically or...
+- Chicken heated pad is for indoor or outdoor use.
+It can also be mounted...

 This model has a length of 12.5-inches (one-foot) and a width of 18.5-inches (1.5-feet) for a total area of 1.5 square feet.
 By expert standards of comfort and happiness, it’s too small.